m-reza-rahman/azure-cafe/README.md

 * Go to [Azure DevOps home](https://dev.azure.com).
 * Select your project.
 Click on project settings -> Pipelines -> Service connections -> Create service connection -> GitHub.
 Select Azure Pipelines as the OAuth configuration.
 Click authorize.
 Provide a connection name.
 Click save.
 * Select New service connection -> Docker Registry.
 Select Docker Hub as your registry type.
 Fill in your Docker ID, password and email.
 Specify the connection name to be docker-hub-`<Your Docker Hub ID>`.
 Click save.
 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
+Select the cluster to be azure-cafe-cluster-`<your suffix>` and the namespace to be default.
 Specify the connection name to be azure-cafe-cluster.
-Select the cluster to be azure-cafe-cluster-`<your suffix>`.
-Click OK.
+Click save.

 ## Create and Run the Pipeline
 * Select pipelines.
 Click new -> new build pipeline.
 Select GitHub as source control.
 Select azure-cafe from your own repository.
 Select existing Azure Pipelines YAML file.
 Select azure-pipelines.yml as the path.